South Branch Root River water or watershed scenery in Minnesota

 Check Minnesota trout maps, Lanesboro stream conditions, rainfall, nearby Root gauges, and the exact special-rule reach.

-Are there special regulations on the South Branch Root River?+
+Are there special fishing rules on the South Branch Root River?

 Yes.
-Special trout rules can differ by reach, so use current Minnesota DNR maps and regulations.
+Special trout rules can differ by reach, so use current Minnesota DNR maps and rules.

 Yes, if you match the reach, season, target species, water temperature, and current access rules.
 This report is built to help you choose that plan.